JamieMcCullough/JamieMcCullough.github.io/pages/data_blueshear.md

     </tr>
   </tbody>
 </table>
-[^1]:For more information, see Table I in the paper.
 </p>
+[^1]: For more information, see Table I in the paper.

 ## Major Collaborators
 <div class="row t30">
     <div class="medium-4 columns b15">